 The wolf has a number of features that the narrator wants to adapt to his own life.
 It is clear that he is envious of this creature and is striving to gain some part of it.
 He speaks of the “fangs pointed for tearing gashes.”
 The wolf’s teeth are made for this purpose.
 The wolf is strong and sure in its actions.
 This is supported by the next phrase which describes the wolf’s tongue as being for eating “raw meat” and the “lapping of blood.”

 The wolf’s body is made to kill and feast.
 There is no kindness in its actions, only power.
 The section ends with the second point of repetition in the poem, a concluding refrain.
-The speaker states that “the Wilderness” gave him the wolf and there is no force on earth which could take it from him.
+The speaker states that “the Wilderness” gave him the wolf and there is no force on earth that could take it from him.
 He is unwilling to “let it go.”

 The second stanza of “Wilderness” is made up of two different sections that speak on distinct animals with which the speaker feels a bond.
 The first is a “silver-gray fox.”
 The stanza begins with the characteristic, “There is a…” followed up by the description of the fox.
-The speaker makes sure to depict only the most powerful elements of these animals, he does not show a weakness.
+The speaker makes sure to depict only the most powerful elements of these animals, he does not show weakness.

-Through his embodiment of the fox he is able to “sniff and guess.”
+Through his embodiment of the fox, he is able to “sniff and guess.”
 He can use his enhanced senses to “pick things out / of the wind and air.”
 The fox is described as being somewhat sly and conniving.
 It is able to “double-cross” and sneak through the dark to find its prey, or “sleepers.”
 Smaller creatures are caught by surprise and quickly consumed by the fox.

 The second animal depicted in this section is a “hog.”
 While not as graceful as a fox or wolf, the hog has equal eating power.
 It is a “machine for eating and / grunting.”
-It is shown as being as single minded as the wolf and as conniving as the fox.
+It is shown as being as single-minded as the wolf and as conniving as the fox.
 Once more the section ends with the powerful statement, “the wilderness will not let it go.”
 From here on out the ending refrain will be slightly altered.

 The third stanza acts as the second did, with a combination of two different animals and their respective traits.
 The first creature mentioned is a fish, but not just a fish.
 This aquatic animal is the first of all creatures on the Earth.
 It came before “Noah,” and before, “the first chapter of Genesis.”
-It is the beginnings of life.
+It is the beginning of life.

-The poet chose to included this more emotionally spiritual creature in an effort to give a different depth to the speaker’s soul.
+The poet chose to include this more emotionally spiritual creature in an effort to give a different depth to the speaker’s soul.
 He is made of all these strengths as well as an inner purpose.

 The second part of this stanza describes a baboon.
 The baboon is not described completely flatteringly.
 In fact, it is spoken of as being “dog-faced” and as having “hair under the armpits.”
 This animal has been added to the array of those that the speaker has access to in an effort to depict variety.
 Not every part of this man is perfect and strong.
 He is a combination of undeniable power and disguised power.
 He is both wolf and baboon.

-In the second to last stanza the poet describes the two final animals that make up the speaker.
-They are both birds, an eagle and a mockingbird.
+In the second to last stanza, the poet describes the two final animals that make up the speaker.
+They are both birds, an eagle, and a mockingbird.
 These two birds could not be more different.
 The eagle has the ability to fly “among the/ Rocky Mountains” and touch the speaker’s “dreams.”
 It can see the crags of the “Sierra[s]” without even trying.

-In the final stanza the speaker diverges from the pattern that he has maintained throughout the last four stanzas.
-He is now address the entire “menagerie” that he has “inside [his] ribs, under [his] bony head” as well as in his heart.
+In the final stanza, the speaker diverges from the pattern that he has maintained throughout the last four stanzas.
+He is now addressing the entire “menagerie” that he has “inside [his] ribs, under [his] bony head” as well as in his heart.
 The animals take up a lot of room within him, but there is room for other forces too.
 He has the heart of a man and a woman, he is a father, a mother, and a lover.
 Everything that this person is “came from God-Knows-Where” and is headed to an equally mysterious destination.

 No matter where this speaker is going, he takes comfort in the forces within him.
-He knows that he is the “keeper”of the zoo and must remain dedicated to the power of the “wilderness” from which he came.
+He knows that he is the “keeper” of the zoo and must remain dedicated to the power of the “wilderness” from which he came.